-Medical x-ray technicians, also called radiologic technologists or radiologists, create x-ray images of parts of the human body through the use of radiographic equipment.
+Medical x-ray technicians, also called radiologic technologists or radiologists, create x-ray images of the human body through the use of radiographic equipment.

 Doctors give the instruction to conduct an x-ray that the patient requires, and you will carry out that request.
 You will be hard-pressed to find a job as a radiologist if you don’t have an associate degree, but do know that it isn’t a requirement.
 Most states require you to be licensed or certified.